 A: Correcting eyelid problems that interfere with your vision may be covered by your health insurance.
 For example, if your upper eyelid has excess skin that is blocking your eyesight then the surgery is termed “functional,” and the cost of blepharoplasty may be covered by insurance.
-When performed for cosmetic reasons, the procedure may not be covered by your insurance.
+When performed for cosmetic reasons, the procedure may not be covered by your insurance in Charlotte.

 Q: When can I wear make-up after blepharoplasty?

 A: You should wait approximately 10 days before applying make-up to your eyes.